 - Spray mini muffin pans with nonstick cookie spray (I like the kind with flour for these).
-Scoop 1-1 1/2 tablespoons of dough into each cavity.
-Chill the pans for at least 1 hour.
+Scoop 1-1 ½ tablespoons of dough into each cavity.
+Chill the pans for 20 minutes.

 - Preheat oven to 350°F. Bake cookie cups for about 9-11 minutes (the outside will start to turn a golden color when done).